TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Introduction

 \section{Introduction}

+In the Standard Model (SM) of particle physics, the lepton number (L) is accidentally conserved at the classical level yet not conserved at the quantum level due to the B$+$L anomaly.
+The corresponding energy scale, associated with the electroweak sphaleron, is $E_\mathrm{WS}\sim 10$ TeV.
+When embedding the SM in a more complete theory, it is straightforward to introduce explicit lepton number violating (LNV) interactions.
+The associated BSM LNV mass scale $\Lambda$ may {\it a priori} range anywhere from well below $E_\mathrm{WS}$ to the grand unification scale, $M_\mathrm{GUT}$.\\

-With the current knowledge of the Standard Model (SM) of particle physics, lepton number appears to be an accidentally conserved quantum number at the classical level.
-However, many beyond the Standard Model (BSM) scenarios contain lepton number violating (LNV) interactions.
-Consider, for instance, a minimal extension of the SM with right-handed neutrinos (RHN).
-A lepton-number conserving Dirac mass term would lead to massive neutrinos as required by neutrino oscillations.
-However, unless one explicitly requires lepton number conservation, one may also include a LNV RHN mass term.
+Explaining the origin of neutrino mass provides guidance for the choice of scale, though it need not be definitive.
+The well-known type I seesaw mechanism \cite{Minkowski:1977sc, Gell-Mann:1979vob, Yanagida:1979as, Glashow:1979nm, Mohapatra:1979ia}, for example, suggests $\Lambda\lsim M_\mathrm{GUT}$.
+In this minimal extension of the SM with right-handed neutrinos (RHN), a lepton-number-conserving Dirac mass term would lead to massive neutrinos, as neutrino oscillations require.
+However, unless one explicitly requires lepton number conservation, one may also include an LNV RHN mass term.
+The corresponding Majorana mass $m_N$ sets the LNV scale $\Lambda$.
 Diagonalization of the full mass matrix for the neutral leptons implies that that light neutrinos are also Majorana particles.
-For sufficiently heavy RHN, the Dirac mass Yukawa couplings may be as large as $\mathcal{O}(1)$ while accommodating the scale of light neutrino masses implied by neutrino oscillations and cosmological neutrino mass bounds.
-The light neutrino interactions then inherit the LNV properties of Majorana neutrinos as a consequence of this well-known see-saw neutrino mass mechanism.\\
+For $m_N$ within a few orders of magnitude of $M_\mathrm{GUT}$, the Dirac mass Yukawa couplings may be as large as $\mathcal{O}(1)$ while accommodating the scale of light neutrino masses implied by neutrino oscillations and cosmological neutrino mass bounds.
+The light neutrino interactions then inherit the LNV properties of Majorana neutrinos.\\